 - Palpation of the crop and abdomen

-- Visual examination of the uropygial gland, and gentle massaging to express the sebum
+- Visual examination of the uropygial gland (when present), and gentle massaging to express the sebum

 - Examination of the cloacal mucosa

 - Checking the feet for lesions and palpation of the feet, toes, and nails10,23,37,64

 19.2 The need for additional testing

 If the practitioner determines additional tests are necessary, they should include: